jmmorato/openddsharp/README.md

 The script will download and compile OpenDDS in a new `ext` folder, then compiles OpenDDSharp and execute the unit tests for the project.

+Visual Studio 2019 is required to build the project.
+In addition to the standard installation, you must ensure that the following individual components are installed:
+ - .NET Framework 4.7.2 SDK
+ - .NET Framework 4.7.2 targeting pack
+ - Visual Studio SDK
+ - Windows 10 SDK (10.0.16299.0)
+ - C++/CLI support for v142 build tools (Latest)

 Some parameters can be provided to configure the compilation process:

 **BuildPlatform**: Defines the platform to build OpenDDSharp.
 The accepted values are `x64` and `x86`.
 If this parameter is not provided, the default value is `x64`.

 **BuildConfiguration**: Defines the configuration to build OpenDDSharp.
 The accepted values are `Release` and `Debug`.
 If this parameter is not provided, the default value is `Release`

-**VisualStudioVersion**: Defines the Visual Studio version that will be used to compile OpenDDSharp.
-Obviously, the Visual Studio version must be installed in the system before call the script.
-The accepted values are `VS2017` and `VS2019`.
-If this parameter is not provided, the default value is `VS2019`.

 **OpenDdsVersion**: Defines the OpenDDS version that will be downloaded and compiled.
 If this parameter is not provided, the default value is `3.16`.
 Changing the version of OpenDDS could require code adaptations on the OpenDDSharp layer.

-**IgnoreThirdPartySetup**: You can ignore the OpenDDS compilation with this parameter if it was already compiled by a previous call to the script.

 **PerlPath**: Defines the Perl path to be used during the OpenDDS compilation.
 Perl is used for the OpenDDS configure script to generate the Visual Studio project files.
 It is recommended to use [Straweberry Perl](https://strawberryperl.com/).
 By default the `C:/Strawberry/perl/bin` will be used to find the perl executable, but you can use this parameter to point the installation path where your Perl software is installed.

+**IgnoreThirdPartySetup**: You can ignore the OpenDDS compilation with this parameter if it was already compiled by a previous call to the script.

 Example: